ing-bank/doing-cli/docs/reference/manual/create_issue.md

-doing create issue "I found a bug" -a "john.doe@company.com" doing create issue "I found a bug" --type "Bug" doing create issue "This is a task" --type "Task" --parent 12345
+doing create issue "I found a bug" -a "john.doe@company.com" doing create issue "I found a bug" --type "Bug" doing create issue "This is a task" --type "Task" --parent 12345 doing create issue "This is a task" --web
 ```

 ## Options